hsayed21/json-i18n-key/README.md

 - **Suggest Existing Keys for Reuse**: When adding a new translation key, the extension will suggest existing keys for reuse to avoid redundancy.
 - **Cleanup Unused Translation Keys**: Detect and clean up unused translation keys automatically.
 - **Diagnostics and Quick Fixes**: Automatically detect missing translation keys in your code and provide quick fixes to add them.
+- **Copy Existing Translation Key**: Copy values from existing translation keys to new or updated keys, ensuring consistency and saving time.

 ## How to Use